piXelicidio/pxMaxScript/_quick_code/README.md

 **StepCap.ms**
 Cap a hole! but one step at time.
 Repeat multiple times to fully cap.
 Reduce polygons creating some triangles.

+**ReopenLastScene.ms**
+Small startup script to make 3ds Max reopen the last scene, from the previous session.
+Copy it into your script's startup folder.

+**bipsToGround.ms**
+Gets all selected Bipeds (At least one bone object for each biped) and move them all to the "ground".
+Ground is defined by default as Z = 0.
+Edit the script to customize.
+What it does?: Move the Biped down (or up, maybe?) so the most lower bounding box of any bone is touching the ground.